This topic describes the tasks you can perform from the Collections tab in the sidebar.

 If you have a lot of collections, filter collections in the sidebar using the search input field.

-Click the ellipses (…)next to a collection, and select “Delete”.
+Click the ellipsis (…)next to a collection, and select “Delete”.
 If you didn’t intend to delete the collection, you can always recover your deleted collections.
 Refer to the next section Recover a collection to learn how to retrieve your deleted collections.